 Much of Christchurch was built on drained wetland, so local flooding after storms has been a periodic problem.
 This has become particularly acute following the February 2011 earthquake in a number of places, especially the Flockton Basin, Mairehau.

 Canterbury is prone to droughts.
 The average rainfall is adequate for farming, but during nor’westers the rate of evaporation is high, especially from shallow, gravelly soils.

-Droughts of a few months to two or more years occur on average once every six years.
+Droughts of between a few months and two or more years occur on average every six years.

 Frosts can be particularly heavy inland.
-Some lakes become frozen in winter, and Lake Lyndon and Lake Ida have in the past been popular for ice skating.
-Snowfalls in Canterbury are usually little more than an inconvenience, except in the high country, where heavy snow can cause severe stock losses – as in 1868 and 1895.
+Some lakes freeze over in winter, and Lakes Lyndon and Ida have in the past been popular for ice skating.
+Snowfalls in Canterbury are usually little more than an inconvenience, except in the high country, where heavy snow can cause severe stock losses – as in 1868, 1895 and 1992.
 Record snowfalls in Christchurch occurred in 1918 and 1945.

 Much of Canterbury was originally covered by tall podocarp forests.
 Kahikatea and mataī trees flourished in fertile, damp sites, while tōtara dominated stony soils.

 There was beech forest in the hills north-west of the Rangitātā River, and in some parts of Banks Peninsula.
 High-altitude forests south of the Rakaia River contained mountain tōtara, mountain cedar and celery pine.
 Above this, broadleaf, dracophyllum and small-leafed shrubs grew in subalpine areas.
 Alpine vegetation consisted of tussock grasses and herbs.

 After the arrival of Māori, fires destroyed forests on the plains.
 They were replaced by tussock grassland, which spread from alpine areas.
 Other native plants such as matagouri, kānuka, mānuka, kōwhai and wild Spaniard thrived after the fires.